 Exam Board: Edexcel

 Grade 6 in GCSE Music and be at Trinity or ABRSM Exam Grade V in one or more instruments.
-Students should be aspiring to reach Grade 7 by the end of Year 13.
-A sound basis of Music Theory would be invaluable.

 "Joining A-level music will enable you to surround yourself with a variety of amazing and inspiring musicians in the school.
 It gives you a chance to grow and learn as a musician in all kinds of areas from performance to the history of music.
 Music A-level allowed me to really boost my confidence, not only with the support of the wonderful teachers, but also with the endless amounts of performance opportunities that were presented to me.
 Being the older side of the music department will mean you’ll have a lot more responsibility within it, such as running and being key members of extracurricular clubs which can really help with CV and personal statement writing.
 Tring School’s music department will become your home for sixth form as you’ll be completely immersed in music."
 Ella Year 13